alicexue/Final-Project2/README.md

 # Final-Project2
 Spider Solitaire - Emily Xu and Alice Xue
+To run, click the "spider_solitaire" folder and open the "spider_solitair.pde" file.
+Enjoy!

+Log:

 5/24/15: added setup for the game to lay out the cards in tableaus and add to the stock. created nodes(cards) and linked list (AX)